Telemetry Metrics

 For Docker Environment

 Akeyless Gateway Telemetry Metrics can be consumed by well-known monitoring and alerting solutions, such as Datadog or Prometheus.
+You can find a full list of supported endpoints on the official page of the Open Telemetry project.

 The Telemetry Metrics are based on time series telemetry data metrics from the application and the runtime environment, storing them in a unique database or index, and analyzing data trends over time.